helidon-io/helidon-labs/hols/oci-basic-setup/README.md

    echo ".gitignore" >> .git/info/sparse-checkout
    git pull --depth=1 origin main
    ```
-3. The previous step will pull all the required Terraform and Bash script files into the  `~/helidon-labs/hols/oci-basic-setup` directory that will be needed to perform various operations to complete this exercise.
+3. The previous step pulls all the required Terraform and Bash script files into the  `~/helidon-labs/hols/oci-basic-setup` directory that is required to perform the various operations in this exercise.

 ### Prepare the OCI infrastructure environment
 The goal of this task is to prepare a basic infrastructure environment comprised of a Compartment, Dynamic Groups, Policies, Compute and Virtual Cloud Network.
 This section requires a user with administrator privilege.